-In years when there isn’t a pandemic, the Remembrance Day events in Port Coquitlam usually begin with an indoor service at the Port Coquitlam Community Centre at 2150 Wilson Avenue at 9:30 am.
+The Remembrance Day events in Port Coquitlam usually begin with an indoor service at the Port Coquitlam Community Centre at 2150 Wilson Avenue at 9:30 am.
 The ceremony is usually about an hour long.

-Following the service at the community centre veterans, police officers, cadets and members of the local Royal Canadian Legion parade down Wilson Avenue and then Shaughnessy Street.
+Following the service at the community centre veterans, police officers, cadets and members of the local Royal Canadian Legion usually parade down Wilson Avenue and then Shaughnessy Street.
 The parade typically concludes at the Cenotaph at Veterans Park in front of Port Coquitlam’s City Hall.

 The formal Remembrance Day ceremonies begin at around 11:00 am most years.
 These usually take place at the Cenotaph at Veterans Park at 2580 Shaughnessy Street and run until around noon.
 The traditional 2 minutes of silence and the laying of wreathes are included in the ceremonies.

 Due to the COVID-19 pandemic, the Remembrance Day ceremony in Port Coquitlam was not open to the public in 2020.
 However, following the ceremonies the Legion (Branch #133) hosted an open house reception for the community that began at about 12:30 pm at 2675 Shaughnessy Street.
 Advanced reservations were required.

 In 2021 the ceremonies were once again closed to the public.
 Hopefully this isn’t the case in 2022.

 Below are some tips to help you make the most out of your November 11th experience in Port Coquitlam.